We will build on our accomplishments during my second term, including:

 Promote vibrancy of the street, highlighting our historic core, unique character, and local businesses

-Focus on the traffic circulation and pedestrian experience, including better connectivity to our mountain resorts
+Focus on the traffic circulation and pedestrian experience, including better connectivity to our mountain resorts and the Bonanza district

 Collaborate with private land owners to improve the Town Lift Plaza, connecting both local mountain resorts and future access to the Cottonwoods